LAW OFFICE OF SARAH MUBOYAYI

 • A cohabitation agreement applies to unmarried couples who live together.

 Yes.
 A court can vary, reduce, or terminate spousal support if there has been a material change in circumstances since the last order.
-This means a change in either spouse’s condition, income, needs, or other circumstances that, if known at the time, would likely have led to different support terms.
+This can mean a change in either spouse’s condition, income, needs, or other circumstances that, if known at the time, would likely have led to different support terms.

 Yes and no. Common-law partners in Ontario can apply for spousal support if they’ve lived together for at least three years, or have a child together and a relationship of some permanence.
 Once they meet these requirements, they have the same rights and obligations for support as married spouses.

 When it comes to the equalization of net family property, only married spouses are entitled to share in property through the equalization of net family property.
 Common-law partners do not have this right.
-Courts have upheld this distinction, noting that property equalization applies only to those who choose to marry.

 TESTIMONIALS